-Kelly N. Foster, PhD, Director
+Dr. Kelly N. Foster, Director

-Dr. Foster has 15 years experience as a survey research methdologist.
+Dr. Foster has 15 years experience as a survey research methodologist.
 She came to ETSU in 2012 from The University of Georgia where she spent 7 years specializing in survey research at the Carl Vinson Institute of Government and 3 years focusing on health-related survey methodology at The College of Public Health.
 She is primarily a quantitative researcher and has both education and expertise in research methodology, including survey research, questionnaire design, health-related survey methodology, new technologies in research methodology, and statistical analysis.

-Morgan Jones, MA, Assistant Director
+Morgan Kidd, MA, Assistant Director

-Leslie McCallister, PhD, Senior Faculty Affiliate
+Senior Faculty Affiliate

 Dr. McCallister has 15 years of experience conducting community-based research projects.
 Since her arrival at ETSU, she has worked with multiple community agencies such as the Church Hill Free Medical Clinic, Coalition for Kids, Project Access, the Johnson City Community Health Center (formerly the Downtown Clinic) to design and implement program evaluation strategies.
 Her areas of expertise include survey research, questionnaire design, focus groups, grant writing, and program evaluation.